Shadows-Development/ShadowShield/README.md

 - 🧩 Modular structure with routes, middleware, and utilities
 - ✨ TypeScript with clean DX setup

+> 💡 **Note:** ShadowVault does not include a database layer by default.
+> This gives you full control to implement your own storage solution using PostgreSQL, MongoDB, Firebase, or any other database of your choice.

 ---

 ## 🗂 Project Structure